Top Rope Promotions: History

 The promotion began holding events in the Fall River-New Bedford area during the early-1980s, picking up the old territorial area previously run by the World Wide Wrestling Federation during the 1970s.
 After going through several name changes and owners, the promotion changed its name from New England Wrestling Association to Yankee Pro Wrestling during the 1990s.
 During this time, the promotion gained a strong following in southern New England regularly bringing in former WWF stars from the 1980s and 90s.
-The promotion features many wrestlers who compete for Impact Wrestling or for ROH Wrestling.
-The promotion also features wrestlers who have or would go on to compete for the WWE.

 The promotion was purchased by head booker Steve Ricard in 2000.
 Under the Top Rope Promotions banner, he continued running monthly shows in the Fall River-New Bedford area as both Yankee Pro Wrestling and South Coast Championship Wrestling, successfully making between $500–$5,000 a show.
 The majority of its shows are held at the PAL Hall in Fall River, Massachusetts and the Top Rope Arena in New Bedford, Massachusetts.
 The promotion also ran a weekly cable television program in the local area.
 In 2007, the names Yankee Pro Wrestling and South Coast Championship Wrestling ceased to be used and all events were now exclusively under the name Top Rope Promotions.

-In addition to monthly events at the PAL Hall in Fall River, Top Rope Promotions runs events at the Creative Auction Centers in Fall River and New Bedford, the historic Adams-Turners Hall in Adams, and the Elks Lodge in Franklin.
+In addition to monthly events at the PAL Hall in Fall River, Top Rope Promotions runs events at the Creative Auction Centers in Fall River and New Bedford, the Adams-Turners Hall in Adams and the Elks Lodge in Franklin.
 Top Rope Promotions also appears at the annual Whaling City Festival at Buttonwood Park in New Bedford and at the annual Wolcott Country Fair in Wolcott, Connecticut.
-The promotion also holds annual events at Outdoor World campground in Sturbridge, Massachusetts, and also appears on occasion at The Wapping Fair in South Windsor Connecticut, however they have not been since 2008.
+The promotion also holds annual events at Outdoor World campground in Sturbridge, Massachusetts.